jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Misdelivery is front and center, accounting for 56% of errors.
 Loss
 (19%) and Classification error (10%)
+round off the top three error varieties.
+NAICS
+61
+2024 DBIR Industries
+I feel so
+exploited.
-round off the top three error varieties.Now that we have Errors out of the way, lets talk about the real area of concern for this vertical.
+Now that we have Errors out of the way, lets talk about the real area of concern for this vertical.
 The action types of malware (Backdoor